From the desk of Robb Wolf

 If you're a health-conscious person, you've likely heard the buzz about electrolytes by now.
 But perhaps you're not 100% sure what they are, how they work, or what they do for you.

 If any variation of those questions is running through your head, you’ve come to the right place.
-As a former biochemist who’s passionate about electrolytes and health education, I’ve spent decades researching this stuff and breaking down these complex topics.
+As a former biochemist passionate about electrolytes and health education, I’ve spent decades researching and breaking down these complex topics.
 And that’s exactly what we’re going to do today.

-To summarize up front: Electrolytes are charged minerals that are essential to life.
-They conduct electricity between cells and balance fluids — and these functions support our energy, keep our cells properly hydrated, support our heart beating and muscles contracting, balance our mood, and much more.
+To summarize up front: Electrolytes are charged minerals essential to life.
+They conduct electricity between cells and balance fluids — and these functions support our energy, keep our cells properly hydrated, support our heart beating and muscles contracting, balance our brain chemistry, and much more.

-So today I’ll explain what electrolytes are, share more about sodium, potassium, and magnesium, cover how electrolytes work in the body, and then unpack how these workings impact our energy, exercise, mood, and organs.
-Don’t worry, we’ll keep it jargon-free — this isn’t a graduate-level chemistry course.
-If you want to delve deeper, I’ll link to additional resources.
+So today, I’ll explain what electrolytes are, share more about sodium, potassium, and magnesium, cover how electrolytes work in the body, and then unpack how these workings impact our energy, exercise, cognition, and organs.
+Don't worry, we'll keep it jargon-free — this isn't a graduate-level chemistry course.

 Electrolytes are minerals that conduct electricity between the cells inside your body (hence the name "electro"-lytes).
 They allow cells to “talk” — passing along the electrical messages that get you to move, think, or speak.

 There are seven electrolytes: sodium, chloride, potassium, magnesium, calcium, phosphate, and bicarbonate.
 They all play different roles in the body.
 Sodium, chloride, and potassium are your chief cellular communication and hydration electrolytes.
-Magnesium, calcium, and phosphate support bone health, among other functions.
+Magnesium, calcium, and phosphate support bone health and energy production, among other functions.
 And bicarbonate helps your body maintain its pH, which is essential for delivering oxygen to tissues and countless biochemical reactions.

-Most of us get enough phosphate through diet.
-Calcium should ideally also come through diet, but many folks need to get more (read this article for more info).
-And our bodies make our own bicarbonate (cool, right?).
-Which leaves sodium (and chloride, which appears alongside sodium in nature to create salt), potassium, and magnesium, which is where we’ll focus today.
+Most of us get enough phosphate through food.
+Calcium should also come through diet, but some folks can benefit from more (read this article for more info).
+Our bodies make their own bicarbonate, and chloride almost always appears alongside sodium in nature to create salt.
+That leaves sodium, potassium, and magnesium — the three electrolytes we’ll focus on today.

 We’re constantly losing sodium and potassium through urine, feces, and sweat.
 Your body also chews through magnesium like a puppy through sneakers.
-These are the electrolytes you’ll want to pay attention to consuming in your diet — or use electrolyte drinks to fill in any dietary gaps.
+These are the electrolytes most folks will want to pay attention to consuming in food, and leverage electrolyte drinks to fill in any gaps.

 Let’s zoom in on these big three and why they’ve caused so much chatter on the internet.

 Many folks use “sodium” and “salt” interchangeably, but there’s a difference.
-Sodium is the electrolyte we’ve been speaking about.
-Salt is composed of sodium and chloride — they’re almost always paired together in that salty form, and chloride has similar functions to sodium, so you need not worry about it separately.
-If you’re consuming enough sodium, you’re consuming enough chloride too.
+Sodium is a single electrolyte.
+Salt is made of sodium and chloride — they’re almost always paired together.
+Chloride has similar functions to sodium, too, so you need not worry about it separately.
+If you’re getting enough sodium, you’re likely getting enough chloride.

-The evidence suggests most people benefit from consuming 4–6 grams of sodium daily as a baseline, which is higher than most people expect given the misguidance from health authorities.
+The latest research suggests people can benefit from consuming 4–6 grams of sodium daily as a baseline, but test it out and listen to your body — some folks may need less, some folks more.
 Of the electrolytes, sodium is the hardest to get through a healthy diet, so being generous with the salt shaker and consuming electrolyte drinks like LMNT can help fill the gaps.

 Potassium is the yin to sodium's yang, and the two often work in tandem to support a myriad of processes in our bodies.
 Together, they:

-The science suggests the sweet spot for potassium is 3.5–5 grams per day.
-Read this article to learn more about potassium’s benefits and best sources.
+The science suggests the sweet spot for potassium is 3.5–5 grams per day, but again, test it out and see how you feel to find what suits your body best.
+Read this article to learn more about potassium's benefits and best sources.

 Magnesium is the Swiss Army knife of electrolytes.
 It supports over 300 enzymatic reactions that drive energy production, bone building, muscle growth, blood sugar regulation, DNA repair (from UV damage to the skin, for instance), and many other functions.